ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Code scanning

-Snyk can scan your code for vulnerabilities and compliance issues.
-It can scan your code for security issues like sql injection or path traversal vulnerabilities.
+Snyk can scan your code for vulnerabilities and compliance issues, by example security issues like sql injection or path traversal vulnerabilities.

-You might be thinking that nice but how do I figure out how to solve it?
+You might then ask: "How can it help me solve them?"
-They have a data flow that shows you the entry point and method invocation of the vulnerability, which shows you the entire stack path to the vulnerability in your source code.
+They have data flow windows that shows you the entry point and method invocation of the vulnerability, which shows you the entire stack path to the vulnerability in your source code.
-Which shows you the entire stack path to the vulnerability in your source code.
 This helps you in assessing what the impact of a vulnerability is and how urgent you need to provide a patch for it.
-(method that is publicly accessible vs library code that isn't used)
+This way you can for example asses if a method is publicly accessible or not.

-To help you further even more with solving the vulnerability you can read the details of the vulnerability and a best practice for preventing it, if available.
+To help you further with solving the vulnerability you can read the details of the vulnerability and a best practice for preventing it, if available.
 If you thought that would be enough they have another tab that shows 3 open source projects that had the vulnerability and how they fixed it in their code base.

-### Licence scanning
+### License Scanning

-You can configure Snyk to scan your open source dependencies for licence issues with your dependencies, which can be useful for example if your company wants to avoid using dependencies with a certain licence, because they want to commercialize the software in the future.
+You can configure Snyk to scan your open source dependencies for license issues with your dependencies, which can be useful for example if your company wants to avoid using dependencies with a certain license, because they want to commercialize the software in the future.
 For example a library that uses patents, but its software rights don't include that you may use their patents when using their library.